 Set-Up and Adjustment Losses: Production time lost because a machine is being set up or adjusted at the start of a run.

 Six Losses: These are the categories of losses the TPM teams use to identify and measure plant problems so that they can prioritize them and progressively reduce or eliminate them.
 These are the things that affect your Overall Equipment Effectiveness (OEE) score.
-The six Losses are as following:
+The six Losses of the Production system are as following:

 2. Excessive Set-Up and Changeover